ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * **L**: Lehmann (2006).
 Nonparametrics Statistical Methods Based on Ranks.
 * **W**: Wasserman (2006).
 All of Nonparametric Statistics.
 * **T**: Tsybakov (2009).
 Introduction to Nonparametric Estimation.
+* **PE**: Patrangenaru and Ellingson (2015).
+Nonparametric Statistics on Manifolds and Their Applications to Object Data Analysis.

 ## Suggested Journal Articles
 * **DE**: Diaconis and Efron (1983).
 Computer Intensive Methods in Statistics.